winatungmiharja/winatungmiharja/README.md

 [![wakatime](https://wakatime.com/badge/user/aecf4b4e-380a-4119-8fc9-55a07b319e35.svg)](https://wakatime.com/@aecf4b4e-380a-4119-8fc9-55a07b319e35)

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
 I am currently enrolled in Sepuluh Nopember Institute of Technology.
-I love programming, especially making beautiful things while programming.
-Currently, I'm still learning and try to make project with JavaScript, ReactJS and NodeJS.
-Long way to go!
+I am an experienced Front end Web Developer adept in all stages of advanced web development.
+Knowledgeable in user interface, testing, and debugging processes.
+Bringing forth expertise in design, installation, testing and maintenance of web systems.
+Equipped with a diverse and promising skill-set.
+Proficient in an assortment of technologies, including Typescript, ReactJS, and NextJS.
+Able to effectively self-manage during independent projects, as well as collaborate in a team setting.

 ## 📈 My GitHub Stats
 <a href="https://github.com/winatungmiharja/winatungmiharja">